Accounts

 3. The right to object to the accounts

-• If you think that Kingston Council has spent money unlawfully, you can object to the auditor by sending them a formal 'notice of objection', which must be in writing.
+- If you think that Kingston Council has spent money unlawfully, you can object to the auditor by sending them a formal 'notice of objection', which must be in writing.
 You must tell the appointed auditor why you are objecting.
-To ask questions of the auditor or raise an objection, please contact the Engagement Lead on 020 7720 3328.
+To ask questions of the auditor or raise an objection, please refer to the contact details in the document "RBK Notice of Public Inspection".
 The auditor must reach a decision on your objection and you may ask them for a statement of reasons.
 If you are still unhappy with that decision, you can make an appeal to the courts.

 4. What else can you do?